-- 1. Follow the procedure in before working inside your computer.
+- 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

-- 3. Remove the battery.
+- 3. Remove the display assembly.

-- 4. Remove the fan.

-- 5. Remove the I/O board.

-The following images indicate the location of the base cover and provide a visual representation of the removal procedure.
+The figure indicates the location of the power button with optional fingerprint reader and provides a visual representation of the removal procedure.

-- 1. Remove the screw (M2x2) that secures the power-button bracket to the palm-rest and keyboard assembly. - 2.
+- 1. Remove the screw (M1.6x2) that secures the power-button bracket to the palm-rest and keyboard assembly. - 2.
 Lift the power-button bracket off the palm-rest and keyboard assembly. - 3.
-Remove the two screws (M2x2.5) that secure the power button to the palm-rest and keyboard assembly. - 4.
-Peel off the fingerprint-reader board (optional) and the power-button cable from the palm-rest and keyboard assembly. - 5.
-Lift the power button with optional fingerprint-reader, along with the fingerprint-reader cable (optional), off the palm-rest and keyboard assembly.
+Remove the screw (M1.6x2) that secures the power button to the palm-rest and keyboard assembly. - 4.
+Disconnect the power-button cable (or the optional fingerprint-reader cable) from the connector on the palm-rest and keyboard assembly. - 5.
+Lift the power button, along with its cable, off the palm-rest and keyboard assembly.